WDI-SEA/notes/16-react/react-apis/fetch-weather.md

 - [Info on `fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch)

 Time to show off!
-You're going to display the weather on your "Dinosaurs are awesome" blog (because reptiles are rather finicky about the weather).
+You're going to display the weather on your app.

 You'll use the OpenWeather API to fetch weather information from a certain zip code and update your blog to display the current weather.